-Now celebrities chefs discover our olive oil, our one-pot meals and laid-back three-hour lunches.
+Now celebrities chefs discover Croatian olive oil, our one-pot meals and laid-back three-hour lunches.
 And guess what?
 They say we have it all.

 Organic, farm to table, home-cooked, slow food.
 Whichever foodie buzzword you think of, you’ll find it part of the Croatian cuisine.
 It has been there for ever, regardless of trends.

-So if you have any sense of foodie self-respect, come and join us in our traditional eats and ways of eating.
+So if you have any sense of foodie self-respect, come and sample the Croatia diet.
+Join us in our traditional eats and ways of eating.